 The single, most useful, technical element that STRYD delivered was a Garmin CIQ data field that displayed POWER on a Garmin watch AND THEN also allowed that power to be written to the FIT file.
 I suspect many of you, me included, are simply not interested in running with a smartphone or using yet another suite of a new vendor’s analysis tools.
 For new products in general, we just want something super-simple to operate, that seamlessly integrates into ‘how we currently do things’.

 Well at least for Garmin it does; but Suunto are not too far behind.
 Indeed as of April 2017, I’ve mostly switched to Suunto SPARTANs for running and when STRYD is connected as a power pod, the STRYD super-easily integrates with Suunto’s native support of running with power.

 There’s also the ability with STRYD to leave the smartphone at home and cache data on the pod; then do some fancy analysis later on the STRYD web platform, we’ll come back to that.

 Does it REALLY measure POWER in WATTS?
-To be honest I’ve no idea!
+To be honest I’ve no idea but STRYD claim it does!
 For most of us that’s not too important.
-Whatever it measures, it DOES seem to be a consistent proxy for form-related effort and that is good enough for me.
+Whatever it measures, it DOES seem to be a good and consistent proxy for form-related effort and that is good enough for me.